<Click here> for a printer-friendly

 visual analysis procedure to generate a viewshed

-map (Roads_viewshed)
+map (Roads_viewshed) of any road

-of any road location (based on the Roads_type map).
-What
+location (based on the Roads_type

-percent of the project area is visually connected to roads?
+is visually connected to roads?

 5.2 Calculating Visual Exposure